 - Keep in mind it is not possible to delete or clear all your online “footprints”

 - Avoid extreme changes to your online activity on any computer the abuser may be monitoring.
 Use your regular computer for benign activities like checking the weather, news, etc, and use a confidential computer for online banking activities, researching resources, and creating your safety plan.

 - Create a new email account using an anonymous name and web-based account (example: firstname.lastname@example.org vs. email@example.com)

 - Google yourself often to see what comes up as search results

 - Avoid using emails or instant messaging to discuss the abuser or your plans for escape.
-Call a crisis line to speak with someone about these matters.
+Call the crisis line at Stand Strong (805-781-6400) to speak with an advocate about these matters.

-- Change your passwords and pin numbers quickly and frequently
+- Change your passwords and pin numbers frequently

 - Lock your cell phone

 - Turn off your cell phone when not in use

 - Switch off the GPS or location services on your devices